walkabilly/chep801_usask/Assignments/Logistic Regression/Logistic-Regression-Assignment.md

     * Interpret each of the coefficients and odds ratios.

 6. Evaluate the model and indicate if there are any issues with the reliability of the model, and if the model meets the assumptions of logistic regression.
 Use regression diagnostics.

+    * For the rest of the variables you picked, use them to drop some (or all) using model selection, either using AIC, BIC, or likelihood ratio test.
+Remember, the likelihood ratio test can be only used for comparing nested models.
+    * Present 1 or two final models with appropriate conclusion.

 ## Part 2 - Format and Effort